The power of pyramid decomposition in Normaliz: Computational results

 The computation time of \ttt{bo5} which is close to zero is quite surprising at first glance, but it has a simple explanation: the lexicographic triangulation defined by the generators in the input file is unimodular so that all pyramids have height $1$, and the partial triangulation is empty.

-The computation time for the Hilbert series of \ttt{cyclo38} is large compared to the time for the Hilbert series in Table \ref{times2}.
+The computation time for the Hilbert basis of \ttt{cyclo38} is large compared to the time for the Hilbert series in Table \ref{times2}.
 The reason is the large number of support hyperplanes together with a large number of candidates for the Hilbert basis.
 Therefore the reduction needs much time.

-The Hilbert basis computations in the Normaliz primary mode show the efficiency of partial triangulations (see Remark \ref{partial}).
+The Hilbert basis computations in the Normaliz primary mode show the efficiency of partial triangulations (see Section \ref{partial}).
 Some numerical data are contained in \cite{BHIKS}.

-We have omitted the \ttt{cross} examples from the Hilbert basis computation in view of the obvious unimodular triangulation of the cross polytopes (different from the one used by Normaliz). \ttt{cross20} needs 19.904 s with \ttt{Nmz -x=20}.
+We have omitted the \ttt{cross} examples from the Hilbert basis computation in view of the obvious unimodular triangulation of the cross polytopes (different from the one used by Normaliz). \ttt{cross20} needs 16 s for \ttt{Nmz -N x1}.